jasonm23/onlisp-markdown/onlisp.md

 The next function, filter, is to some what remove-if-not is to find-if.
 The built-in remove-if-not returns all the values that might have been returned if you called find-if with the same function on successive cdrs of a list.
-Analo- gously, filter returns what some would have returned for successive cdrs of the
+Analogously, filter returns what some would have returned for successive cdrs of the
 list:

 ---